 Some people who practice at the Center have chemical sensitivities or environmental illnesses and experience adverse reactions when exposed to scented products.
 CIMC is a refuge.
 Out of compassion for those with chemical sensitivities, please avoid using scented products—lotions, deodorant, after-shave, hair products, perfume, clothes laundered with scented detergent or dryer sheets—before you come to the Center.

-- After the sitting, please brush off your zabuton (large mat) and plump up your zafu (round cushion).
+We ask that you maintain silence in, and near, the upper and lower Dharma halls at all times.
+When entering the upper hall, open and close the doors gently to minimize noise.
+Please refrain from reading or writing in the meditation halls.
+After sitting, brush off your zabuton (large mat) and plump up your zafu (round cushion).
 Return any other items to their respective storage spaces so that you leave the hall as you found it.